-If you have a scan tool; look at the Short Term Fuel Trim (STFT) value while you are using carb cleaner or propane; to check suspected vacuum leaks points.
+If you have a scan tool; look at the Short Term Fuel Trim (STFT) value, while you are using carb cleaner or propane; to check suspected areas.

-This confirms you have found a vacuum leaks (keep checking because there may be multiple leaks!).
+This confirms you have found a leak (keep checking, because there may be multiple leaks!).

-So, We have covered the quick and unsafe way to find leaks.
-Finally, We do it differently and you can read more about it here.
+So, we have covered the quick and unsafe way to find leaks.
+But, we do it differently and you can read more about it here.

 Vacuum Leak Detection – The Safe Way to Find Leaks